bobg/ginsu/Readme.md

 ```

 This will show a URL where you must go to get an authorization code.
+You will be asked to permit the application called “IMAP fetcher” to have access to your Gmail account.
+This is the name of the Google Cloud Platform project to which Ginsu belongs.

+You’ll see a warning screen explaining that Google has not verified this application.
+Click “Advanced,” then “Go to IMAP fetcher (unsafe),”
+if you trust me and this application.
+On the next screen you’ll see “IMAP fetcher wants access to your Google Account”
+and “When you allow this access, IMAP fetcher will be able to add emails into your Gmail mailbox.”
+Click “Continue” to get an authorization code.

 Once you have the code, enter it where prompted to create the file `token.json`.

 Now you may insert email messages to the Inbox in your Gmail account.